Can you use WordPress categories and tags to improve your website’s SEO? That is the question we will explore in this post.

 You can also often see categories as clickable links in blog sidebars.

 There was also a time when people used to add so-called tag clouds to their sites as well.
 Thankfully, nobody is really doing that anymore.

-How to Create WordPress Categories and Tags
+How to Create WordPress Categories and Tags for SEO

 How do these taxonomies come to exist in the first place?
 They are something you can create and configure in the sidebar of the WordPress editor.